xpmethod-workshops/dhsi-coding-fundamentals/README.md

 ## Day 3 (6hr)

-Lecture:
-- PyCharm
+Morning (9:00am-12:00pm)
+- Working Demo (Depending on progress): Introducing A Workbench (John)
+- Lab / Lecture: Extending the power of Python (Dennis)
   - methods
   - libraries
-- nltk
   - text manipulation
   - code and data

 Python Workbench.
 There was a little bit of carry over from the previous day and following this they were introduced to PyCharm CE (It was